max-heller/mdbook-pandoc/README.md

 table-of-contents = true # include an automatically generated table of contents toc-depth = 3 # number of section levels to include in table of contents

+# Arbitrary other arguments to pass directly to `pandoc`...

 [output.pandoc.profile.<name>.variables]
 # Set the pandoc variable named 'variable-name' to 'value'
 variable-name = "value"